 Cathedral Grove, located in MacMillan Park, is one of the most accessible stands of giant Douglas fir trees on Vancouver Island.
 The park protects and preserves an internationally significant representative example of Douglas fir old-growth forest within the Coastal Western Hemlock Biogeoclimatic Zone.

 Here visitors can stroll through a network of trails under the shadow of towering ancient Douglas fir trees, majestic pillars untouched by the modern world, some more than 800 years old.

-Trails on either side of Highway 4 lead visitors through the mighty stands of this old-growth coastal forest.
+Trails on either side of the highway lead visitors through the mighty stands of this coastal forest.
 On the south side you will find the largest Douglas firs, one measuring more than 9 metres in circumference.
-On the northern side of the road you will find groves of ancient Western red cedar.
-Trails are well marked and maintained and some are accessible.
+On the northern side of the road you’ll find groves of ancient western red cedar standing sentry over nearby Cameron Lake.